History of the Seattle Seahawks: 2012

-Russell Wilson’s rookie year
+Russell Wilson's rookie year

 The Seahawks picked quarterback Russell Wilson in the third round of the 2012 NFL draft.

 During the offseason, the Seahawks changed their logo and uniforms.
 The team signed former Green Bay Packers backup quarterback Matt Flynn to replace departing quarterback Tarvaris Jackson, and also drafted rookie quarterback Russell Wilson as the 75th pick in the third round of the 2012 NFL draft.
-Though Flynn was signed with the intention of being the starter for the 2012 season, Wilson's preseason performances were impressive enough that coach Carroll decided to name Wilson the starter for Week 1 against the Cardinals.
+Though Flynn was signed with the intention of being the starter for the 2012 season, Wilson's preseason performances were impressive enough that coach Carroll decided to name Wilson the starter for Week 1 against the Arizona Cardinals.

 The season started sluggishly.
-The team went 2–2 in the first four games, including a controversial 14–12 Monday night win in Week 3 over the Packers in which the sloppy officiating by replacement referees caused enough of a media outcry to convince the NFL and its Referees Association to reach a deal.
+The team went 2–2 in the first four games, including a controversial 14–12 Monday night win in Week 3 over the Green Bay Packers in which the sloppy officiating by replacement referees caused enough of a media outcry to convince the NFL and its Referees Association to reach a deal.
 Although the Seahawks reached the end of Week 12 with a middling 6–5 record, signs of a breakout by Russell Wilson were apparent in a come-from-behind victory over the New England Patriots in Week 6, and convincing wins over the Minnesota Vikings and New York Jets in consecutive weeks.

 The Week 13 game on the road against the Chicago Bears was a turning point in the season for the Seahawks.
 Down 14–10 late in the fourth quarter, Wilson orchestrated a 97-yard touchdown drive to take the lead, and when the Bears tied the game at the end of regulation, the Seahawks drove the ball another 80 yards in the first possession of overtime to seal a 23–17 win.
 From there, the Seahawks went on a rampage, winning its next three games against the Arizona Cardinals, Buffalo Bills, and San Francisco 49ers by a combined score of 150–30.
 They finished the season with an 11–5 record and qualified for the playoffs as the Wild Card. as the 49ers' 11–4–1 record edged the Seahawks out for the NFC West title.